terox/docker/README.md

 ## FAQ

-### How to update to lastest commit?
+### How to update to the latest commit?

 Easy.
-You only need the get latest commit from master branch:
+You only need the get the latest commit from master branch:

 ```sh
 cd docker && git pull